 If you want to submit your information for general consideration, go to the Search for a Job and choose "Apply Here" from the left side menu choices.
 Next, you can either log-in to your account or sign-up as a new applicant and begin the on-line application process.

 16. Are there other ways to apply for a QTI job opening rather than through the on-line application process?

-QTI has an on-line application process. if you do not have regular access to a computer or need assistance, we encourage you to all the QTI office nearest you to set-up an appointment to use our office computers to complete the on-line application process.
+QTI has an on-line application process.
+If you do not have regular access to a computer or need assistance, we encourage you to call the QTI office nearest you to set-up an appointment to use our office computers to complete the on-line application process.

 17. How can I find out about new job openings available through QTI?

 The best opportunity to find out about new job openings through QTI is to regularly visit QTI’s “Search for a Job” page where new positions are posted daily.
 Additionally, you can sign-up for QTI job alerts.
 Job Alerts allow you to receive email or text notifications of new job openings that match your job preferences.
 To learn more about job alerts and to sign-up, visit the Job Alerts page on QTI’s website.

 18. What about my confidentiality?

 All contact with you and the information that you share with us is treated with confidentiality to the greatest extent practicable.